Harry’s Bar | Marylebone Italian Restaurant

 …. we’re going to get to the bottom of it.

-NOTE: Harry’s Bar is due to open on October 9th, and will be open daily: weekdays 8am-midnight, weekends 9am-midnight.
+NOTE: Harry’s Bar is open daily: weekdays 8am-midnight, weekends 9am-midnight.
 You can make a booking, and find out more at their website HERE.

 Harry’s Bar | 30-34 James Street, W1U 1ER